Skip to content

 Whether you’re receiving homecare or not, there is a lot you can do to help improve the way you sleep.
 Read on for the tips you need to sleep well and wake up feeling ready to go!

-The American National Sleep Foundation recommends 7 to 8 hours of sleep for older adults aged 65 and above.
+The Irish Heart Foundation recommends 7 to 8 hours of sleep for older adults aged 65 and above.
 However, there is evidence that older adults who sleep between 6-9 hours compared to those who sleep less or more enjoy the following:

 1. A better quality of life